basecamp/bc3-api/sections/rich_text.md

 You may use the following standard HTML tags in rich text content: `div`, `br`, `strong`, `em`, `strike`, `a` (with an `href` attribute), `pre`, `ol`, `ul`, `li`, and `blockquote`.
 Any other tags will be removed automatically.

 The special `<bc-attachment>` tag allows you to insert an inline attachment.
-Each `<bc-attachment>` has an `sgid` attribute which points to the `attachable_sgid` value of an attachable Basecamp resource.
+Each `<bc-attachment>` has an `sgid` attribute which points to the `attachable_sgid` attribute of an attachable Basecamp resource.
 Your application will receive a rendered representation of the attachable resource inside the `<bc-attachment>` tag in API responses.

 Inserting a mention